vcmi/vcmi/docs/developers/Bonus_System.md

 ### Adding a new node

-When node is attached to a new black parent [1], the propagation system is triggered and works as follows:
+When node is attached to a new black parent (the only possibility - adding parent is the same as adding a child to it), the propagation system is triggered and works as follows:
 - For the attached node and its all red ancestors
 - For every bonus
-- Call propagator giving the new descendant -\> then attach appropriately bonuses to the red descendant of attached node (or the node itself).
+- Call propagator giving the new descendant - then attach appropriately bonuses to the red descendant of attached node (or the node itself).

 E.g. when a hero equips an artifact, the hero gets attached to the artifact to inherit its bonuses.